Facebook addiction symptoms, causes, and effects

 - Strained relationships

-- Strong urge to use Facebook as an escape from stressful situations, bad moods, and other issues.
+- Strong urge to use Facebook to escape stressful situations and bad moods.

 Is Facebook addiction good or bad?

-Facebook addiction is bad, like any other type of addiction.
+Facebook addiction is bad.
 The term addiction points to unhealthy and compulsive thoughts, activities, and behaviors.
 In this case, Facebook addiction refers to the unhealthy and damaging use of this platform.

-Numbers show Facebook has around 2.910 billion active monthly users and around 1.930 billion people use the platform each day.
-As of October 2021, over 9.3% of total active Facebook users were females aged between 18 and 24.
+Numbers show that as of January 2023, Facebook has around almost three billion monthly active users.
+As of January 2023, Statista, an online platform specializing in market and consumer data, reports that around 12.3% of total active Facebook users were females aged between 25 and 34.
 At the same time, men between the ages of 25 and 34 account for the biggest demographic on this social media platform.

-Negative effects of Facebook addiction revolve around impaired physical, social, and mental health and wellbeing.
-On the other hand, positive effects could include a self-esteem boost in some people, but it tends to be short-term.
+The negative effects of Facebook addiction revolve around impaired physical, social, and mental health and well-being.
+On the other hand, positive effects could cover the social connections and entertainment aspect of social media use, as reported by Lei Zhao in a 2021 paper published in the Computers in Human Behavior Reports.

 What are some of the warning signs of Facebook addiction?

-Some of the warning signs of Facebook addiction are listed below:
+The warning signs of Facebook addiction are listed below.

 - Checking Facebook first thing in the morning and the last thing before going to sleep